-• by the Director with consideration of its impact on families and children and the development of additional strategies resulting from ongoing feedback and observation.

-• by staff, caregivers, students and volunteers prior to interacting with children and as needed based on concerns or contraventions.
+- by the Executive Director/Directors with consideration of its impact on families and children and the development of additional strategies resulting from ongoing feedback and observation. - by staff, students and volunteers prior to interacting with children and as needed based on concerns or contraventions.

-All approaches outlined in this Philosophy and Program Statement are observed within the program and approaches that contravene are unacceptable.
-In addition to regular meetings with staff to ensure understanding and compliance Supervisors/Managers/Co-coordinators will observe staff annually and record observations of compliance/non-compliance.
-Action plans will be developed to assist staff in meeting requirements including increased monitoring and additional training.
+All approaches outlined in this Philosophy and Program Statement are observed within the program and any approaches that contravene it are unacceptable.
+In addition to regular meetings with staff to ensure understanding and compliance, Managers will observe staff at least annually and record observations of compliance/non-compliance.
+Action plans will be developed to assist staff in meeting requirements, including increased monitoring and additional training.
 Consequences for non-compliance to requirements will result in disciplinary action up to and including dismissal.

-The centre manager visits classrooms ongoing and as needed.
-Through these visits, each manager is able to observe and make note of classroom environments, interpersonal interactions, and teacher practices.
-At least once a year an Ongoing Program Statement and Prohibited Practices Monitoring for is completed by managers.
+The Manager visits classrooms ongoing and as needed.
+Through these visits, each Manager is able to observe and make note of classroom environments, interpersonal interactions, and teacher practices.
+At least once a year, an Ongoing Program Statement and Prohibited Practices Monitoring form is completed by Managers.

-This document allows for the review of each staff member's practices in relation to prohibited practices while ensuring approaches set in our Program Statement are being upheld and adhered to.
-Staff and managers review the completed form together, with Managers suggesting a goal for each staff in relation to their professional development.
-In a situation where a staff member is not adhering to practices that are in line with our Program Statement, Managers would schedule a meeting with the staff member in order to discuss their observations and set goals.
+The Prohibited Practices Monitoring form allows for the review of each staff member's practices in relation to prohibited practices while ensuring approaches set in our Program Statement are being adhered to and upheld.
+Staff and Managers review the completed form together, with Managers suggesting a goal for each staff in relation to their professional development.
+In a situation where a staff member is not adhering to practices that are in line with our Program Statement, Managers will schedule a meeting with the staff member in order to discuss their observations and set goals.
 Specific professional development tools will be offered in order to help bridge any gaps.
-In addition to our own internal monitoring, when reviewing for impact of these principles routine visits from the City of Toronto Children's Services, The Ministry of Education, and Toronto Public health provide opportunities to ensure that our principles are being upheld.
+In addition to our own internal monitoring, when reviewing for impact of these principles, routine visits from the City of Toronto Children's Services, The Ministry of Education, and Toronto Public health provide opportunities to ensure that our principles are being upheld.